 This is one of a number of fairly anonymous office towers along Sands Street east of the Brooklyn Bridge approach, though an interesting aspect is the presence of two skywalks connecting them.
 My intention here is to show some remaining Whitestone Bridge T-shaped poles, that used to be ubiquitous on NYC expressways and parkways.
 They’re only seen now in a few instances such as here, on access roads on either side of the Brooklyn Bridge in Brooklyn and Manhattan.

 I am crossing the Brooklyn Bridge for the first time since 2008 when I led a Forgotten NY tour across both the Manhattan and Brooklyn Bridges on a beautiful June day.
 The tour did quite well, attracting about 40 fans.
-At the end of the tour I met two cousins from out of town, John Cornejo (LA) and Moya Whelan (Vancouver) and we spent several hours at the Patriot on Chambers Street before heading out to another cousin’s house in New Hyde Park.
+At the end of the tour I met two cousins from out of town, John Cornejo (LA) and Moya Whelan (Vancouver) and we spent several hours at the Patriot on Chambers Street before heading out to Cousin Jim’s house in New Hyde Park.

 I would not take a Tour across the Bridge at present.
 The lane is forced to accommodate both pedestrians and bikes, and bicyclists have gotten much more aggressive of late.
 In addition, the pedestrian side is occasionally dominated by peddlers and idling police scooters.